dham/classroom-tool/README.md

 ### Imposing the deadline

-Passing `--impose-deadline` will create local branches with names of the form `--identifier-mark`.
+Passing `--impose-deadline` will create local branches with names of the form `identifier-mark`.
 These branches will point to the last commit before the deadline specified in the configuration file.
 In the current version of `classroom-tool`, extra time is not automatically accounted for at this stage: you will need to manually move the branch pointer in these cases.
 For example